valerioarvizzigno/homecraft_vertex/README.md

 --start
  ```

-10. Index  general data from a retailer website (I used https://www.ikea.com/gb/en/) with Elastic Enterprise Search's webcrawler and give the index the "search-homecraft-ikea" name (for immediate compatibility with this repo code, otherwise change the reference in all homecraft_*.py files).
-Set an ingest pipeline, named "ml-inference-title-vector", working directly at crawling time, to enrich crawled documents with dense vectors.
+10. Index  general data from a retailer website (I used https://www.ikea.com/gb/en/) with Elastic Enterprise Search's webcrawler and give the index the "search-homecraft-ikea" name (for immediate compatibility with this repo code, otherwise change the index references in all homecraft_*.py files).
+For better crawling performance search the sitemap.xml file inside the robots.txt file of the targe webserver, and add its path to the Site Maps tab.
+Set a custom ingest pipeline, named "ml-inference-title-vector", working directly at crawling time, to enrich crawled documents with dense vectors.
 Use the previously loaded ML model for inference on the "title" field as source, and set "title-vector" as target field for dense vectors.

 11. Before launching the crawler, set mappings for the title-vector field on the index